jbakse/compform_notes/docs/syllabus.md

 ## Plagiarism, Code, and Open-Source
 Code reuse is a complex issue in computer programming.
 Looking at existing code is a key part of the programming process, especially while learning.
 You often learn best by modifying working examples rather than starting from scratch.
 We stand on the shoulders of giants; that is a key part of the open-source philosophy.

 Copy+paste makes it easy to use other's code without fully understanding it.
 It is important when using example code that you take the time to read, study, and understand it.
-In many cases this process can begin with simply retyping code instead of pasting it.
+In many cases, this process can begin with simply retyping code instead of pasting it.

 In a professional environment, the best practice is often to reuse existing code as much as possible.
-When learning however, it is often best to do as much as possible from scratch.
+When learning, however, it is often best to do as much as possible from scratch.

 With that in mind, you may use limited amounts of existing code in your homework.
 However, there is a very important caveat: any code you use, borrow, and/or modify must be labeled as such.
 If you study code closely but do not directly use any of it, you should still cite the code you studied in your own source. **Every time you use code you didn't write, document your use in your source code with a comment.** If your work uses someone else's code in a substantial way you should also cite the work when you post your work.
 You must include the name of the author (even if it is me or a student in this class), the source URL, and you must make clear which lines of code are not yours.
-If you fail to do this, you will fail the class.
-It is very, very easy to get this right, though, so if you take a moment's time to label your work correctly, you will not have a problem.
+This policy is not limited to code.
+If you use other people's work in your assignments, you should cite it. **If you fail to do this, you may fail the class.** It is very, very easy to get this right, though, so if you take a moment's time to label your work correctly, you will not have a problem.
 Be diligent and honest.

 ## Resources